Adoption Books

 American Baby: A Mother, a Child, and the Shadow History of Adoption by Gabrielle Glaser.
 This book is an in-depth account of the history of adoption practices in the U.S. during the post-war period as told through one family’s story.
 From the publisher: American Baby illuminates a dark time in our history and shows a path to reunion that can help heal the wounds inflicted by years of shame and secrecy.

 Ethics in American Adoption by L. Anne Babb.
 I appreciate this book for tackling ethical issues in adoption that are often swept aside; I assign chapters of this book to my students when I teach my Permanency in Child Welfare courses.
 This book offers a comparison of ethical frameworks that have been used in adoption practices and provides suggestions for thinking about applying ethics to adoption practices.
+Babb is an adoptive parent.

 Familial Fitness: Disability, Adoption, and Family in Modern America by Sandra Sufian.
 This is a book that discusses an aspect so central to adoption practice in the United States but is often couched in euphemisms and coded language.
 Suffian discusses the ways both children and adoptive parents were assessed for “fitness” based on eugenic and medical models of “normality.”
+Sufian is an adoptive parent.

+Kinship by Design: A History of Adoption in the Modern United States by Ellen Herman.
 One of the best adoption history books in my opinion.
 I particularly like Herman’s concept of “kinship by design” and how it has taken what we would like to believe is a practice aimed at finding homes for children into a practice designed to find children for parents.
 Herman is an adoptive parent.

 Like Our Very Own: Adoption and the Changing Culture of Motherhood, 1851-1950 by Julie Berebitsky.
 Berebitsky takes on maternalism in the Progressive Era and the impact of the social work and Progressive Era politics and ideology on adoption.
 From the publisher: Changing attitudes about adoption, as Berebitsky shows, have also mirrored changing definitions of motherhood.
 At a time when womanhood and motherhood were socially synonymous, both birth mothers who gave up their children and adoptive mothers seeking a maternal role were viewed as transgressors of the natural order.